All Products

 Note the following runtime settings:

-• If you access the vector database or Embedding service via an internal network address, ensure the runtime's VPC is the same as or can communicate with theirs.
+• If accessing the vector database or Embedding service via internal network address, ensure the runtime VPC is the same as or can communicate with theirs.

-• If you select a custom role for the Instance RAM Role, you must grant that role OSS access permissions (we recommend granting the AliyunOSSFullAccess permission).
+• If selecting a custom role for Instance RAM Role, grant that role OSS access permissions (we recommend granting the AliyunOSSFullAccess permission).
 For details, see Granting permissions to a RAM role.

 Important

-If your runtime version is too old (earlier than 2.1.4), it may not be available for selection in the dropdown list.
-Please create a new runtime.
+If the runtime version is outdated (earlier than 2.1.4), it may not appear in the dropdown list.
+Create a new runtime.

 Manage multiple versions

-The version cloning feature lets you publish a tested and validated knowledge base (for example, v1) as a new official version and isolate development and production environments.
+Version cloning lets you publish a tested and validated knowledge base (for example, v1) as a new official version and isolate development and production environments.

-After cloning a version, you can switch between and manage different versions using the dropdown next to the type on the knowledge base details page.
-You can also select the desired version in the knowledge base node of an Application Flow.
+After cloning a version, switch between and manage different versions by using the dropdown next to the type on the knowledge base details page.
+Select the desired version in the knowledge base node of an application flow.

 image

 Cloning a version is similar to updating an index; it submits a workflow task.
-You can view the task in the operation records.
+View the task in operation records.

 image